EjderAysun/Weather-Information-Display-Program/README.md

 The project conforms almost exactly to the document.

-Since the content of the SE 226 projects that will be given in the next periods may be similar to this document, I do not share the document publicly.
-If you need the document, send an e-mail with the reason to the following address: <ejderaysunn@gmail.com>
+Since the content of the SE 226 projects that will be given in the next periods may be similar to this document, I can not share the document publicly.
+If you have an ethical responsibility based on this or a similar course, assignment, or task, please use this as an opinion only.
+If you have a question or need more information about the project, send an email to me: <ejderaysunn@gmail.com>

 ---
 ## Version